Tiled Prompts: Overcoming Prompt Misguidance in Image and Video Super-Resolution: Preliminaries

 \subsection{Latent Tiling during Inference of SR Models}

 When input LR data exceeds the optimal processing size of the SR model, current methods split the input into a grid of tiles and perform SR at the tile-level to satisfy memory and compute constraints.
-This \textit{latent tiling} strategy is not unique to super-resolution; it is widely used in high-resolution generative modeling~\cite{jimenez2023mixture, bartal2023multidiffusionfusingdiffusionpaths}, where overlapping tiles are processed independently and then merged to produce a full-resolution sample.
-For an LR tile of size $t\times k_1\times k_2$, $\xL$ is split into a grid of tiles,
+This \textit{latent tiling} strategy is not unique to super-resolution; it is widely used in high-resolution generative modeling (\textit{e.g.}, MultiDiffusion~\cite{bartal2023multidiffusionfusingdiffusionpaths}, Mixture of Diffusers~\cite{jimenez2023mixture}), where overlapping tiles are processed independently and then merged to produce a full-resolution sample.
+For latent tiling size of $t\times k_1\times k_2$, $\xL$ is split into a grid of tiles,